Axion Mixing in the String Axiverse: Axion mass mixing in the string axiverse

 Here we summarize and delineate two key conditions that are essential for the occurrence of maximal mixing among multiple axion mass eigenstates.
-Firstly, the masses of all ALPs must be strictly smaller than the zero-temperature mass of the QCD axion.
-Furthermore, it is crucial to note that there should be no equivalence in the masses of any two ALPs; rather, they should exhibit a distinct hierarchy among themselves.
-This hierarchical distribution ensures that no two ALPs can interfere with each other's mixing dynamics, thereby facilitating maximal mixing.
-Secondly, the decay constants of all ALPs play a crucial role in determining the extent of maximal mixing.
-Specifically, it is necessary that the decay constants of all ALPs must uniformly be either smaller than or larger than the decay constant of the QCD axion.
-In this context, smaller corresponds to the light QCD axion scenario, while larger corresponds to the heavy QCD axion scenario.
+As defined in the introduction, maximal mixing is characterized as the mixing scenario where the axions experience the largest degree of effective mixing. {\it Firstly}, the masses of all ALPs must be strictly smaller than the zero-temperature mass of the QCD axion.
+In addition, it is crucial to note that there should be no equivalence in the masses of any two ALPs; rather, they should exhibit a distinct hierarchy among themselves.
+This hierarchical distribution ensures that no two ALPs can interfere with each other's mixing dynamics, thereby facilitating maximal mixing. {\it Secondly}, the decay constants of all ALPs play a crucial role in determining the extent of maximal mixing.
+Specifically, the decay constants of all ALPs must uniformly be either smaller than or larger than the decay constant of the QCD axion.\footnote{Logically, this condition can be derived from the level crossing temperature.
+For instance, considering the denominator of $T_{\times_i}$ in eq.~\eqref{Tx_1+N} --- which assumes a light axion scenario by default --- we have the requirement $T_{\times_i} > 0 \Longrightarrow f_{A_i}<f_{a_0}, \, \forall i$.
+In other words, this is exactly the original requirement in eq.~\eqref{condition_fa_N+1} that the decay constants of all ALPs must uniformly be smaller than the decay constant of the QCD axion.
+Similarly, in the heavy axion scenario, we can obtain the corresponding reverse condition, $T_{\times_i} > 0 \Longrightarrow f_{A_i}>f_{a_0}, \, \forall i$.} In this context, smaller corresponds to the light QCD axion scenario, while larger corresponds to the heavy QCD axion scenario.
 Any deviation from this condition, where some decay constants are smaller and others are larger, would inevitably compromise the maximal mixing.
 As described in section~\ref{sec_axion_mass_mixing_1+2_anisotropic}, the anisotropic $1+2$ mixing scenario can be transformed into two $1+1$ mixing scenarios, which respectively correspond to the light and heavy QCD axion scenarios.
 Therefore, by adhering to these two stringent conditions, we can ensure the occurrence of maximal mixing among multiple axion mass eigenstates.